 My favorite thing he says after every baked good that I make?
-Sooooo, this is gluten, egg, and dairy-free also?
+Sooooooo, THIS is gluten free and vegan?
 It’s why I keep the kid around.
 One day I will open up that bakery that I have been pining over and maybe I will give away a few of these with every cup of coffee sold.
 Just as a “Hey, thank you for coming to the Fork & Beans Bakery!
 Here is a free cookie just for being a great customer.”
 Maybe one day…

 - 1/4 c. peanut butter, preferably smooth

 - 2 Tbsp. nondairy milk

 - 1 Tbsp. flaxseed meal + 2 Tbsp. water – thickened for 5 minutes

 - 2 tsp. molasses